ubaldot/vim-manim/README.md

 > [!Tip]
 >
 > Having your docs stored somewhere locally is obviously much faster to open
 > doc pages.
-Don't forget to update them when you install a newer version of
+But don't forget to update them when you install a newer version
-> manim.
+> of manim.

 ## License